uclaml/Padam/README.md

 # Padam
-This repository contains our pytorch implementation of Partially Adaptive Momentum Estimation method (Padam) in the paper [Closing the Generalization Gap of Adaptive Gradient Methods in Training Deep Neural Networks].
+This repository contains our pytorch implementation of Partially Adaptive Momentum Estimation method (Padam) in the paper [Closing the Generalization Gap of Adaptive Gradient Methods in Training Deep Neural Networks](https://arxiv.org/abs/1806.06763) (accepted by IJCAI 2020).

 ## Prerequisites:
 * Pytorch